 - Responding to NOT_MY_VBUCKET responses are handled in-efficiently by simple trying the next node in the list – there is no information to help the client in which node to re-direct the operation to.

-In this case CCCP supporting SDK, the client will react by using the configuration to update itself before resending the operation.
+CCCP Optimized connection management supporting SDK, the client will react by using the configuration to update itself before resending the operation.
 Note that a NOT_MY_VBUCKET is the standard response that is returned by the cluster when the cluster itself has changed (during a rebalance or failover scenario for example) and the client has not yet “synched” up and is using a stale configuration, resulting in an invalid key mapping.
-Whereas the “bootstrapping” approach is somewhat of a “pull” type operation, CCCP is either “push” or “pull” depending upon whether the request was initiated by the client (via an explicit CMD_GET_CLUSTER_CONFIG operation) or by the server itself (via a NOT_MY_VBUCKET response to an operation).
-We will go over CCCP in more detail in a later post.
+Whereas the “bootstrapping” approach is somewhat of a “pull” type operation, CCCP Optimized connection management is either “push” or “pull” depending upon whether the request was initiated by the client (via an explicit CMD_GET_CLUSTER_CONFIG operation) or by the server itself (via a NOT_MY_VBUCKET response to an operation).
+We will go over CCCP Optimized connection management in more detail in a later post.

 File Based Configuration